JJL772/SOS/README.md

 ## Should I use it?
 No. you really shouldnt.
 I wrote this for kicks and for experience, it shouldnt be actually used on anyones computer, maybe in a VM, but thats it.
-If youre new to this type of stuff and are interested in how operating systems work, you should take a look at the code!
+If youre new to this type of stuff and are interested in how operating systems work, you could take a look at the code!
+(At least when it's finished).
 I tried to make it as readable as possible and I commented the living hell out of it.

 ## Design and stuff
 The OS has two components; kernelspace and userspace.